A Microscopic Theory of Intrinsic Timescales in Spiking Neural Networks: Introduction

-\emph{Dynamic mean-field theory} (DMFT) \cite{Sompolinsky88_259} makes microscopic observables accessible because, instead of coarse-graining the activity of the neurons, it coarse-grains their input.
-This has led to significant insights into the interrelation between network structure and intrinsic timescales for recurrent networks of (non-spiking) rate neurons \cite{Sompolinsky88_259,Kadmon15_041030,Mastrogiuseppe17_e1005498,Schuecker18_041029,Beiran19_e1006893,Muscinelli19_e1007122}.
-In particular, it has been shown that very slow intrinsic timescales emerge close to a transition to chaos in autonomous networks \cite{Sompolinsky88_259}.
-Interestingly, simply adding a noisy input to the network significantly reduces this effect and even leads to a novel dynamical regime \cite{Schuecker18_041029}.
-Furthermore, increasing the complexity of the single-neuron dynamics leads to the counter-intuitive result that timescales of slow adaptive currents are not straightforwardly expressed in the network dynamics \cite{Beiran19_e1006893}, and to yet another dynamical regime termed ``resonant chaos'' \cite{Muscinelli19_e1007122}.
+Explaining the timescales of individual neurons embedded in a network poses a theoretical challenge: How to account for a microscopic, neuron-level observable in a macroscopic theory?
+Clearly, a straightforward coarse-graining of the activity eliminates the microscopic observable of interest \citep{Wilting19_2759}. \emph{Dynamic mean-field theory} (DMFT) \citep{Sompolinsky88_259,Crisanti18_062120,Helias20_970} makes microscopic observables accessible because, instead of coarse-graining the activity of the neurons, it coarse-grains their input.
+Here, the term `dynamic' specifies that the input is approximated as a stochastic process that varies in time, in contrast to the notion of a mean-field theory in physics, which usually describes processes embedded in a constant field.
+DMFT has led to significant insights into the interrelation between network structure and intrinsic timescales for recurrent networks of (non-spiking) rate neurons \citep{Sompolinsky88_259,Kadmon15_041030,Huang17_31,Mastrogiuseppe17_e1005498,Schuecker18_041029,Crisanti18_062120,Beiran19_e1006893,Muscinelli19_e1007122,Helias20_970}.
+In particular, it has been shown that very slow intrinsic timescales emerge close to a transition to chaos in autonomous networks \citep{Sompolinsky88_259}.
+Interestingly, simply adding a noisy input to the network significantly reduces this effect and even leads to a novel dynamical regime \citep{Schuecker18_041029}.
+Furthermore, increasing the complexity of the single-neuron dynamics reveals that timescales of slow adaptive currents are not straightforwardly expressed in the network dynamics \citep{Beiran19_e1006893}, and leads to yet another dynamical regime termed ``resonant chaos'' \citep{Muscinelli19_e1007122}.
 In combination, these results suggest that the mechanisms shaping the intrinsic timescales in recurrent networks are highly involved.